QuentinRo/CLD1-STACK-WEB/debian.md

-# Debian installation guide
+# Debian

-A quick installation guide of debian for the stack web.

 ## Installation !

 ### Get the .iso

-In this tuto we use the last version of debian **stretch** 9.2.1, but we can use a other version of debian.
+In this tuto we use the last version of debian **stretch** 9.2.1, but we can use an other version of debian.
 > Note : if you use non **stretch** version of debian, this guide may not work properly.
 You can get the latest stable .iso file on this url: [debian stable builds](https://www.debian.org/CD/http-ftp/#stable)